 He has been recently appointed as the guest viola faculty of National Arts Center Summer Institute in Canada, the artist of Music@Menlo Winter Residency in California, and the assistant faculty of Manhattan in the Mountains Music Festival in New York.
 Cong is also a member of New York Classical Players, Jupiter Symphony Chamber Players, and guest member of East Coast Chamber Orchestra (ECCO).
 His festival appearances include Marlboro Music Festival, Chamber Music Society of Lincoln Center Chamber Encounters, Music@Menlo, the Perlman Music Program and Germany’s Schleswig-Holstein Music Festival.

-Born in Jinan, China, Mr. Wu began violin at the age of four before transitioning to viola.
-After graduating from the Beijing Central Conservatory of Music, where he studied with Wing Ho, he continued his education at the the Juilliard School, receiving his Master’s degree under the guidance of Heidi Castleman and Hsin-Yun Huang.
-Mr. Wu is currently a D.M.A candidate at the Manhattan School of Music, studying with Pinchas Zukerman and Patinka Kopec.
+Born in Jinan, China, Cong moved to New York in 2010, after graduating from the Beijing Central Conservatory of Music, where he studied with Wing Ho.
+He won the Juilliard Alumni Scholarship and received his master’s degree with Heidi Castleman and Hsin-Yun Huang at the Juilliard School.
+Cong is currently pursuing his doctoral degree at Manhattan School of Music with a full scholarship, studying with Pinchas Zukerman and Patinka Kopec.